trainlos/PowerHourGenerator/README.md

 ## TROUBLESHOOTING
 If anything goes wrong that causes the script to stop before the end just delete the entire 'temp' folder to reset everything to a clean starting position.

 YouTube doesn't properly encode their VP9 videos.
-[FFmpeg just added a fix for this on 2022-02-13](http://git.videolan.org/?p=ffmpeg.git;a=commitdiff;h=68595b46cb374658432fff998e82e5ff434557ac) so until this patch more widely available in prebuilt versions of FFmpeg, this power hour script will retain the logic to ignore VP9 streams.
+[FFmpeg just added a fix for this on 2022-02-13](http://git.videolan.org/?p=ffmpeg.git;a=commitdiff;h=68595b46cb374658432fff998e82e5ff434557ac) so until there is a new major release of FFmpeg with the patch included this power hour script will retain the logic to ignore VP9 streams.
 This may result in downloaded videos occasionally having reduced quality compared to the version you see on YouTube.

 ## TODO
-- Optimize non-music removal step so videos aren't re-encoded twice
+- Optimize non-music removal step so videos aren't re-encoded twice.
-- Add option for outro and allow the last song to play out fully